openearth/delft3dfmpy/README.rst

      git clone https://github.com/openearth/delft3dfmpy.git

-5.  move to the delft3dfm folder and install the delft3dfmpy in the active environment by the following commands:
+5. Make sure your enviornment is still active and move to the delft3dfm folder and install the delft3dfmpy in the active environment by the following commands:

      cd delft3dfmpy